 What Assemblies of God policies and procedures did Hillsong disagree with?
 Why is Hillsong’s vision not compatible with the Assemblies of God?
-Do Hillsong and the Assemblies of God have a cordial relationship today?
+Does Hillsong and the Assemblies of God have a cordial relationship today?
 Keep reading to learn more.

-What did Hillsong find restrictive about Assemblies of God policies?
+What Did Hillsong Find Restrictive About Assemblies of God Policies?

 Why was ordaining pastors a point of disagreement?
 The Assemblies of God has a unique process for licensing and ordaining pastors, as most Christian denominations do.

 What’s the point of the Assemblies of God licensing and ordination process?
-The purpose of the requirements isn’t to be burdensome, but to ensure that ministers serve in a biblical manner for maximum effectiveness.
+The purpose of the requirements isn’t to be burdensome but to ensure that ministers serve in a biblical manner for maximum effectiveness.

 Similarly, pastor and best-selling author David Wilkerson left the Assemblies of God in part because he wanted his church to ordain pastors according to their unique process.

 Assemblies of God leadership expressed sorrow over Hillsong’s move and expressed a desire for the church to stay in the denomination.
 Hillsong, however, stated that they believed being independent would increase their ministry effectiveness.
 Houston wrote,

 “I want to make it clear that we have no grief or dispute at all with the ACC.
 Instead, this decision comes after almost two years of prayerful discussion within both our global and Australian church boards.”

 What is the ACC?
 ACC stands for Australian Christian Churches.
 It is the global branch of the Assemblies of God denomination.
 (Also see the full article Why Do People Leave the Assemblies of God?)

-Why is Hillsong’s vision not compatible with the Assemblies of God?
+Why Is Hillsong’s Vision Not Compatible with the Assemblies of God?

 Hillsong’s global ministry now serves more non-Australians than Australians.
 The ministry of Hillsong outgrew the structure of the Assemblies of God, according to church leadership.

-One ACC leader compared it to a child that had grown up and now it was time for them to leave home, “Recently Hillsong Church advised its desire for a change in its relationship with the ACC.
-In a way, this can be likened to a child who has grown up and now has a larger life outside the family home.” emphasis added
+One ACC leader compared it to a child that had grown up, and now it was time for them to leave home, “Recently Hillsong Church advised its desire for a change in its relationship with the ACC.
+In a way, this can be likened to a child who has grown up and now has a larger life outside the family home.”

 Hillsong’s leadership became convinced that their growth is best served through a customized framework.
-Houston wrote,

-Recognizing and affirming the call that God places on the lives of people to be pastors, missionaries, youth leaders, worship leaders, and more is still a critically important part of serving in the Hillsong network of churches.
+Recognizing and affirming the call that God places on people’s lives to be pastors, missionaries, youth leaders, worship leaders, and more is still a critically important part of serving in the Hillsong network of churches.
 (Also see Assemblies of God vs. Pentecostal: What’s the Difference?)

-Does Hillsong and the Assemblies of God still have a relationship?
+Does Hillsong and the Assemblies of God Still Have a Relationship?